Self-Organization and Artificial Life: Domains

 Other examples of self-organization in soft ALife are found in simulation models of artificial societies.
 Their roots can be traced back to the famous segregation models developed by Sakoda and Schelling back in the early 1970s \citep{Sakoda1971,Schelling1971,Hegselmann2017}, in which simple, independent decision making by individual agents would eventually cause a spatially segregated state of society at a macroscopic level.
 Agent-based simulation of artificial societies has been one of the core topics discussed in the ALife community \citep{epstein1996,Lansing2002}, and has elucidated self-organization of issues in social order such as geographical resource management \citep{LansingKremer1993,Bousquet2004313}, cooperative strategies \citep{LindgrenNordahl1993,Brede2011,AdamiEtAl2016,IchinoseSayama2017}, and common languages \citep{Steels1995,Kirby2002,SmithEtAl2003,LipowskaLipowski2012}.
-The literature on self-organization of adaptive social network structure \citep{gross2009adaptiveNets,BrydenEtAl2010,GeardBullock2010} may also be included in this category.
+The literature on adaptive social network models may also be included in this category \citep{gross2009adaptiveNets,van2009emergence,BrydenEtAl2010,GeardBullock2010,davies2011if,sayama2020beyond}, as those ``artificial society'' models describe self-organization of society into a non-trivial configuration through co-evolution of autonomous dynamic state changes of social constituents and topological changes of social ties.

 As adaptive networks at an individual organism level, brains and nervous systems also have been described as self-organizing systems for decades \citep{kelso1997dynamic,hesse2014self}, as neurons interact to produce behavioral and cognitive patterns.
-Self-organization of such neural systems has been particularly useful in computer science, where artificial neural networks have been trained with self-organizing algorithms \citep[\emph{e.g.}][]{hopfield1982neural,Kohonen2000}.
+Self-organization of such neural systems has been particularly useful in computer science, and in the study of artificial neural networks \citep{gershenson2003artificial}; as a particularly conspicuous example, Kohonen networks \citep{Kohonen2000} are also called self-organizing maps.
 Since a large part of soft and hard ALife research deals with agents, animats or robots (virtual or physical) being controlled by artificial neural networks, it can be said that self-organization is present not only at the behavioral level, but also at the controller level in many cases.